haroldtreen/readmeio-sync/README.md

 ```

 ##### Documentation Folder Structure
-Documentation is automtically extracted from your filesystem.
+Documentation is automatically extracted from your filesystem.
 All you need to do is provide the path to the directory where the documentation for that version is.

 The directory should have the following structure: